F I N E H Y D R O C A L C A S T I N G S B Y C. C. C R O W

 Or click on this link to see: 2006 NARROW GAUGE CONVENTION

 The footprint of our 71 foot brick roundhouse (17-3/4") is set back 96'-0" (24") from the turntable center with 14'-6" on center (3-5/8") stalls at the engine doors and 25'-0" wide (6-1/4") rear walls.
 We've intentionally done the roundhouse longer than the 67 ft. prototypes (actually this is an inside measurement while ours is the total length outside) so your model locomotives with their over-sized drawbars can better fit in.
 We also know space on your layout is often an issue so we have shortened the approach a little bit (little over an inch from the 101' prototype) thus widening the rear walls by about one scale foot (1/4") in the process.
 The resulting models if done with all 10 stalls (Durango) or 11 (Gunnnison) will just fit on a 4' x 4' sheet of plywood.
-Yes, they are huge!
+See the "GENERAL LAYOUT" pdf footprints links below.

 We'll offer the following options for those who order the complete 10 or 11 stalls.
 Options may be limited on lesser orders.
 We'll see.

-Originally, it appears the engine doors were framed in brick.
-We believe they were either engineered wrong, constructed improperly, or simply replaced with wider openings.
+Originally, the engine doors were framed in brick.
+They were either engineered wrong, constructed improperly, or simply replaced with wider openings.
 There is a photo showing a 10 stall roundhouse handsomely faced with brick poratls.
 The captions identifies it as Gunnison but this can't be- Gunnison had 11 stalls.
-So we think it might be an early photo of Durango.
+So it must be an early photo of Durango.
 Later we see Durango was faced with wood frame construction while Gunnison was partially rebuilt in 1938 with six stalls done in wood.
 If there is interest we are offering this as "original" on both locations featuring handsome windowed engine doors and a clean brick face.
 Well, we have the castings anyway.

 We are also doing the attached buildings for Durango.
 The boiler house and coal pocket to the north, and the foreman's office, crew room and storage to the south.
 We will treat these as additional stalls but you can probably talk me into including them with full ten stall orders.
 These are so interesting we decided to release them separately as two-stall dioramas.